twilligon/claude-backup/README.md

 As this tool demonstrates **anyone with this cookie is authenticated as you on `claude.ai`** so be careful and never give this to anyone or anything you do not trust!
 It might even be worth keeping out of `history` by loading it straight from your clipboard with e.g. `CLAUDE_SESSION_KEY="$(wl-paste)"`, though the exact command varies by platform.
 I'm sure Claude knows which you should use ;)

+As of recently(?) `claude.ai` is behind Cloudflare, and this no longer works great without VPNs.
+I swore to myself I was off the scrape-things-that-don't-want-to-be-scraped grind, so I recommend running `claude-backup` from a non-sus IP, bumping `--success-delay`, and lowering `--connections`.
+Any further workarounds are left as an exercise to the reader...

 ## Install

 The blazing fast and memory safe way: